Yogi assures farmers of right price

 "We are setting up new sugar mills in the state and expanding capacities of the existing ones," he said.

 "Both ethanol and sugar will be produced simultaneously.
 Ethanol will be helpful in running vehicles and provide an eco-friendly system.
-This will end our reliance on other countries for fuel," the chief minister added.
+This will end our reliance on other countries for fuel," the CM added.

-The chief minister also noted the state's agricultural universities role in spreading awareness among farmers about farming techniques.
+He also noted the state's agricultural universities role in spreading awareness among farmers about farming techniques.

 "Without awareness, people's participation is not possible.
 We have four agricultural universities in the state (for spreading awareness of farming techniques)," he said.